The complete guide to becoming ISO 27001 certified

 • Supplier Security Policy

-Drawing up accurate and relevant low-level policies helps communicate strategies with managers and employees.
+Drawing up accurate and relevant low-level policies helps communicate risk mitigation strategies with managers and employees.

-People are absolutely integral to managing cyber business risks.
+A business's employees, its people, are absolutely integral to managing cyber security risk.

 ISO 27001 requires training employees on information security awareness, the organisation's specific ISMS policies and procedures, relevant legal and regulatory requirements, and incident response procedures.